SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Witbe_Maestro.md

 #### Serial Main Connection

-This driver uses a smart-serial connection to retrieve the Witbe results and requires the following input during element creation:
+This connector uses a smart-serial connection to retrieve the Witbe results and requires the following input during element creation:

 SERIAL CONNECTION: